-ENUM is a new standard, and is not that widespread yet.
+ENUM is a new standard and is not that widespread yet.
 Though it looks to become another revolution in communications and personal mobility.
 As more and more providers utilize it the mobility of workers and individuals alike will be greatly increased and costs will continue to decrease.